 Our employee groups

 AT&T currently supports 12 Employee Resource Groups (ERGs) and nine Employee Networks (ENs), with over 122, 000 combined memberships as of today!
 These groups play a key role in connecting us to the world around us and making a positive difference in people's lives within our company and across the globe.

 Our 12 ERGs are nonprofit groups that provide support, advocacy, education, mentoring and more to groups ranging from culture populations within AT&T and our communities (such as African Americans, Asian Pacific Islanders, Hispanics/Latinos, Filipino Americans, Native Americans and Asian Indians) to military veterans, the disabled, members of the LGBT community, female employees, young and aspiring professionals within our company and those with years of experience.

-In addition to our ERGs, we have nine ENs that are also open to all employees.
+In addition to our ERGs, we have twelve ENs that are also open to all employees.
 Organized around cross-functional diversity and ususally focused on specific business or professional development issues, they are created and managed by employees but are not formal nonprofit organizations.
 Download and review our D&I Annual Report for detailed information regarding our ERGs and ENs.
 (Appendix A)

 We are committed to ensuring that all employees and members of the community can connect with their world, including those with communications challenges and medical disabilities.
 At AT&T, we provide resources and tools to employees so they can do their jobs.

 We have strong relationships with Career Opportunities for Students with Disabilities and actively recruit college graduates with disabilities.
 Our AT&T Advisory Panel on Access & Aging (AAPAA) fosters relationships with the company's Employee Resource Groups (ERGs), including IDEAL (Individuals with Disabilities Enabling Advocacy Link) and AT&T Veterans.